216B.812 FOSTERING USE OF HYDROGEN ENERGY.

 following nonexclusive list of priorities in developing the proposed slate of pilot projects:

-running on hydrogen or fuels blended with hydrogen;
+on hydrogen or fuels blended with hydrogen;

-(2) develop cost-competitive, on-site hydrogen production technologies;
+(2) lead to cost-competitive, on-site renewable hydrogen production technologies;

 (3) demonstrate nonvehicle applications for hydrogen;